 One of the other innovations that Ku and his team have been working on is to incorporate modern digital information technology — including bar coding and mobile apps — to keep better track of all those moving parts of the puzzle.

-This “digital supply chain” also simplifies the blind randomization process required in clinical trials while tracking things such as which subject gets which medicine at which dose.
-“The system guides the pharmacist to pick up the right vial and kit and make sure that it’s given to the right subject.
+This “digital clinical supply chain” also simplifies the blind randomization process required in clinical trials while tracking things such as which patient gets which medicine at which dose.
+“The system guides the pharmacist to pick up the right vial and kit and make sure that it’s given to the right patient.
 It could be an active ingredient or it could be a placebo,” Ku says.
 “And we’ll label it so that nobody knows which is which, except by the serial numbers on the bottle.
 And the system knows which bottle has which ingredient.”

-Ku’s team is even working on integrating the digital supply chain with voice-activated household assistants that have become popular nowadays, all to make the flow of information more seamless.
+Ku’s team is even working on integrating the digital clinical supply chain with voice-activated household assistants that have become popular nowadays, all to make the flow of information more seamless.